$800M in Ukraine aid includes howitzers, drones: White House - NewsBreak

 Kirby said the latest round of help includes enough artillery to arm five battalions.

-In a continued trend of close cooperation with the U.S., Ukraine’s Prime Minister Denys Shmyhal met with Treasury Secretary Janet Yellen.Former MSNBC analyst joins Ukrainian resistance fighting Russian forces
+In a continued trend of close cooperation with the U.S., Ukraine’s Prime Minister Denys Shmyhal met with Treasury Secretary Janet Yellen.Some lawmakers calling for more US involvement in Ukraine

 “We need money, we need technology, we need support,” Shymhal said.